clp-research/deep_disfluency/deep_disfluency/corpus/README.txt

 though with effort, other versions of Switchboard
 - DUEL project data (Hough et al, 2016, LREC), converting from textgrids, though any textgrids with the DUEL-style annotations could work with effort.

+## For using textgrid conversion, run "sudo pip install -r requirements.txt" from the command line from this folder.

+You then need to clone the Mumodo repository from https://github.com/dsg-bielefeld/mumodo.git and follow the installation instructions there.